Alban-Kaperi/pzaz-book-app/README.md

 - NPM for package manager.
 - Middleware to check if user jwt has not expired before doing and CRUD operations on the Books.

-## Technologies uses in the FRONT-END
+## Technologies used in the FRONT-END

 - Vue JS version 3
 - Vuex